ajgorhoe/IGLib.modules.IGLibScripts/psutils/Windows/README.md

 * [How do I get Microsoft Code to come up in my right click menu?](https://learn.microsoft.com/en-gb/answers/questions/2006361/how-do-i-get-microsoft-code-to-come-up-in-my-right) (Microsoft)
 * [Visual Studio Code "Open With Code" does not appear after right-clicking a folder](https://stackoverflow.com/questions/37306672/visual-studio-code-open-with-code-does-not-appear-after-right-clicking-a-folde)

+### Notes - Possible Scripting Extensions of the ExpandTemplate.ps1 (the Template Engine)